-With an old fashioned soda fountain, you'll find ice cream and a food parlor.
+Along with an old-fashioned soda fountain, you'll find ice cream and a food parlor at Jezebel's.

 Mine Shaft Tavern

 Known for its green chile cheeseburgers, the Mine Shaft Tavern also has live music and locally brewed beer on tap.

-The Hollar is a restaurant with a taste of the south.
+The Hollar is a restaurant that provides a taste of the south.

 Bed and Breakfasts